spec-first/connexion/README.rst

         # do something
         return 'You send the message: {}'.format(message), 200

-In this example Connexion will automatically identify that your view function expects an argument named `message` and will assign the value of the endpoint parameter `message` to your view function.
+In this example, Connexion automatically recognizes that your view function expects an argument named `message` and assigns the value of the endpoint parameter `message` to your view function.

-.. warning:: Please note that when you have a parameter defined as
+.. warning:: When you define a parameter at your endpoint as *not* required, and your Python view has
-             *not* required at your endpoint and your Python view have a non-named argument, when you call this endpoint WITHOUT the parameter you will get an exception of missing positional argument.
+             a non-named argument, you will get a "missing positional argument" exception whenever you call this endpoin WITHOUT the parameter.

 Type casting
 ^^^^^^^^^^^^

-Whenever possible Connexion will try to parse your argument values and do type casting to related Python natives values.
+Whenever possible, Connexion will try to parse your argument values and do type casting to related Python native values.
 The current available type castings are:

 +--------------+-------------+